Wendy Luers: Committees and appointments

 She is also on the American Advisory Committee of the Ditchley Foundation, the Middle East Children's Institute and the Dag Hammerskjold Scholarship Fund for Journalists as well as numerous boards dealing with Central Europe.
 She was also a member of Presidential Delegation to observe the September 1996 Bosnian election, which was led by Hon.
 Richard Holbrooke.

 Luers has been decorated by the foreign minister of the Czech Republic and the president of Slovakia for the Foundation for a Civil Society's contribution to civil society development.

+Personal life

 Luers is a graduate of Stanford University with a degree in political science.
-She is married to William H. Luers, former president of the United Nations Association of the United States of America, former president of the Metropolitan Museum of Art and former United States Ambassador to Czechoslovakia (1983–1986) and Venezuela (1978–1982).
-They have six children and ten grandchildren.
+She was married to William H. Luers, former president of the United Nations Association of the United States of America, former president of the Metropolitan Museum of Art and former United States Ambassador to Czechoslovakia (1983–1986) and Venezuela (1978–1982) from 1979 until his death in May 2025.